Patti Smith: Religion

 Smith was raised a Jehovah's Witness and had a strong religious upbringing and a Biblical education.
-She left organized religion as a teenager, however, because she felt it was too confining.
-In response to this experience, she wrote the line, "Jesus died for somebody's sins, but not mine", in her cover version of "Gloria" by Them.
-She has described having an avid interest in Tibetan Buddhism around the age of 11 or 12, saying "I fell in love with Tibet because their essential mission was to keep a continual stream of prayer," but that as an adult she sees clear parallels between different forms of religion and has concluded that religious dogmas are "... man-made laws that you can either decide to abide by or not."
+She says she left organized religion as a teenager because she found it too confining.
+This experience inspired her lyrics, "Jesus died for somebody's sins, but not mine", which appear on her cover version of "Gloria" by Them.
+She has described having an avid interest in Tibetan Buddhism around the age of 11 or 12, saying "I fell in love with Tibet because their essential mission was to keep a continual stream of prayer," but that as an adult she sees clear parallels between different forms of religion and has concluded that religious dogmas are "…man-made laws that you can either decide to abide by or not."
+She also regarded herself as a Buddhist.